This is the house at 3219 Avenue L in Poly:

-In 1931 Meacham sold the station to Ralph Bishop.
 In 1938 Bishop sold the station to a group led by Franklin D. Roosevelt’s son Elliott, who had married hometown girl Ruth Googins in 1933.
 The group built a studio (designed by architect Joseph Pelich) at 1201 West Lancaster Avenue and created the Texas State Network, with KFJZ as its flagship station.
 The new station’s first broadcast was from the original Casa Manana in September 1938.
 In 1941 KFJZ relocated to 1270 on the AM dial.

 In the 1940s J. Frank Norris of First Baptist Church broadcast on KFJZ.

 After Branch got WBAP and KFJZ onto the air, he packed up his soldering iron and headed south—to Mexico.
 In the 1930s he built several of the transmitters of the “border-blaster” X stations, such as XELO and XEPN.
 Border-blaster stations operate just over the Rio Grande and just beyond U.S. law: By broadcasting from Mexico they skirt U.S. regulations on transmitter strength.
 But they broadcast to American listeners.
 Advertisers back then included “Carr Collins’ Crazy Water Crystals,” made from the waters of the Mineral Wells area.
 Another advertiser sold “baby chicks by mail.”
 Among the stations’ religious programs, one sold “autographed photos of J. Christ of Biblical fame.”